Enterprise System Guide Overview

 This is why CIO Street has developed a comprehensive process that will guide you from initial strategy through post implementation.
 Each phase of the process contains an extensive check-list that will reduce project risk and ensure a successful outcome.

-For ease of use, there are 2 views availble.
+For ease of use, there are 2 views available.
 A quick outline that provides an overview or a detailed best-practice description for each phase of the guide.
 Simply quick on the Guide Details button for the second option.
 You can also click on any of the check-marks for more information.
 Enjoy!

 Enterprise System Guide - Outline